Aliases for MEF2A Gene

 GeneCards Summary for MEF2A Gene

 MEF2A (Myocyte Enhancer Factor 2A) is a Protein Coding gene.
 Diseases associated with MEF2A include Coronary Artery Disease, Autosomal Dominant, 1 and Mef2a-Related Coronary Artery Disease Susceptibility.
-Among its related pathways are MAPK targets/ Nuclear events mediated by MAP kinases and NFAT and Cardiac Hypertrophy.
+Among its related pathways are Activated TLR4 signalling and Immune System.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is MEF2C.

 UniProtKB/Swiss-Prot for MEF2A Gene